 Leaders in Nuru are visibly different from traditional Kenyan leaders.
 They do not have fat bellies, and they sacrifice their time and resources to serve the poorest of the poor.
 They are able to hear the poor man’s problems, unlike the government official who drives very expensive vehicles from the poor taxpayer’s pockets, but [who himself] do[es] not pay tax[es] to the government!

 In serving the people, a Nuru leader has to recognize the following:

-Unlike the government, Nuru trains [its staff in] service leadership, which considers people as their equals.
+Unlike the government, Nuru trains [its staff in] servant leadership, which considers people as their equals.
 By empowering communities, Nuru leaders succeed in helping people to be able to solve their own problems and be sustainable.
-The kind of training Nuru leaders receive on service leadership enables them to work with the people in a close partnership.
-The community listens to them and is willing to cooperate with these service leaders because their approach is respectful and humble.
+The kind of training Nuru leaders receive on servant leadership enables them to work with the people in a close partnership.
+The community listens to them and is willing to cooperate with these servant leaders because their approach is respectful and humble.
 Over time, the community acquires knowledge and skills that enable them to have major say in decisions that affect their lives.
-Hence, as service leadership spreads, they would be able to differentiate the right leaders from those that are corrupt.
+Hence, as servant leadership spreads, they would be able to differentiate the right leaders from those that are corrupt.

 This gives me hope.
 When people living in poverty can elect the right leaders to lead them, the world would be at peace forever.